msurguy/GSOC2018-processing-pi/content/_index.md

 I've learned how to use Hugo, how to create a theme for it and how to populate content using this incredible static site development framework.

 Here's the breakdown of the code contributions for the site so far:
-{{< figure src="contributions.png" class="center"  title="Summary of the website contributions" >}}
+{{< figure src="contributions.png" width="400" title="Summary of the website contributions" >}}

+The work on the site consisted of:

+- Choosing what website engine to use (build from scratch or use a framework)
+- Creating a responsive layout and theme fitting the content and style of the site
+- Creating unique shortcodes to enable a wide variety of content (code, diagrams, figures, tables, asides, etc)

 ### Tutorials

 I've written three tutorials so far on the following topics:

-- Building a visual synthesizer (complete and publised)
+- Building a visual synthesizer (complete and [publised](https://pi.processing.org/tutorial/visual-synth/))
-- Using Camera with Processing on the Pi (under review)
+- Using Camera with Processing on the Pi ([under review](https://github.com/processing/processing-pi-website/tree/tutorial-camera))
-- Building a capacitive touch musical instrument (being rewritten)
+- Building a capacitive touch musical instrument ([being rewritten](https://github.com/processing/processing-pi-website/tree/tutorial-capacitive-touch-keyboard))

 In each tutorial, I've used various media to better convey the meaning to the reader: